 All registered sex offenders must be listed and registered on a sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to see sex offenders online, but bear in mind that you will not get the precise address, just the address block they live on.

 Court Records are public records and available to anyone.
 These records include a case file containing a docket and all documents filed in your court case.
 You are able to access court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office where the case was filed.

 Each state maintains a record of a person’s criminal past.
 These databases are all connected and you can track criminal histories from any other state.
-Go to county courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you might have to pay for a more comprehensive search.
+Go to county courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state entirely, you might have to pay for a more comprehensive search.

 A criminal records search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include:

 - DUI or DWI.